junxit/us-congress-bills-110/metadata.md

 - 2008-09-11 — Introduced in House
 - 2008-09-11 — Referred to the House Committee on Homeland Security.
 - 2008-09-11 — Sponsor introductory remarks on measure.
 (CR E1769)
+- 2008-09-27 — Considered under suspension of the rules. (consideration: CR H10274-10276)
+- 2008-09-27 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1429.
+- 2008-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-27 — Mr. Etheridge moved to suspend the rules and agree to the resolution.
+- 2008-09-27 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H10274)
+- 2008-09-27 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H10274)